AkramsBookshelf/GCT-Unity/UIManager/UIDocumentGO.md

 #

 ### **Sort Order**
-The **Sort Order** controls layering when you have **multiple UI Documents active**.
+The Sort Order property on the Panel Settings asset determines the rendering priority between different Panels.
+In other words, if you have two UI Documents using different Panel Settings, the Sort Order on those assets determines which entire "group" is drawn on top.

+However, the UI Document component itself also has a Sort Order.
+This determines the draw order when multiple UI Documents share the same Panel Settings asset.

+### Rules of Sorting:
--   Higher Sort Order = draws on top
+-   Higher Sort Order: Draws on top (visible to the player).
--   Lower Sort Order = draws behind
+-   Lower Sort Order: Draws behind.

-Example:
--   HUD → 0
--   Pause Menu → 10
--   Popup Dialog → 50

-Sort Order is one of the most important settings once you have more than one UI Document.
+-   Input Priority: The UI drawn on top visually is also the one that catches mouse clicks and touch events first.

 ### **Scale Mode and Parameters**
 **Scale Mode** controls how UI scales when the screen size changes; basically, the UI Toolkit equivalent of the **Canvas Scaler** from uGUI.